Bulls vs. Heat Player Props Betting Odds

 |AST

-- Thursday's over/under for DeMar DeRozan is 24.5 points.
-That is 2.2 more than his season average of 22.3.
+- Saturday's points prop bet for DeMar DeRozan is 23.5 points.
+That's 1.2 more than his season average of 22.3.

-- His per-game rebound average -- 3.5 -- equals his prop bet over/under for Thursday's game.

 Get tickets for any NBA game this season at Ticketmaster!